Sofski93/Project2/README.md

 The CSS was tested using the validator at https://jigsaw.w3.org/css-validator/ and no errors were reported.

 ## Performance Testing
 I tested the game's web page performance using Lighthouse in Google Chrome Developer Tools.
-I was pleased with the results which ranged from 92 to 100.
 Results are seen below:

 <img src="">

-## Errors, Bugs or Issues During Development

 # Deployment